mamezou-tech/mamezou-tech-site/src/en/posts/blogs/2025/0117_cycle-postgres.md

     , ('h', 'i')
 ) AS _(src, dst);

-WITH RECURSIVE full_connetivity AS (
+WITH RECURSIVE full_connectivity AS (
   -- Non-recursive term
   SELECT
     *